HWilliams64/python_12_week/05_functions/learning_material.md

    - Understand the significance of return values in program flow and logic.
    - Practice writing functions that return meaningful results.

-3. Default Parameters:
+3. Default Argument:
-   - Learn how to define functions with default parameter values.
+   - Learn how to define functions with default argument values.
-   - Understand the benefits of default parameters for flexible function usage.
+   - Understand the benefits of default arguments for flexible function usage.
-   - Explore techniques for overriding default parameters when needed.
+   - Explore techniques for overriding default arguments when needed.
-   - Practice creating functions with default parameters to enhance code flexibility.
+   - Practice creating functions with default arguments to enhance code flexibility.

 4. Function Type Hints and Documenting:
    - Discover the benefits of adding type hints to function parameters and return values.